 Chai Bar by David Rio

-Calling all chai lovers: The Chai Bar by David Rio features teas with varying levels of spiciness and sweetness, featuring combinations made with Madagascar vanilla, pressed ginger, matcha, or dark cocoa.
+Calling all chai lovers: The Chai Bar by David Rio features teas with varying levels of spiciness and sweetness, including combinations made with Madagascar vanilla, pressed ginger, matcha, or dark cocoa.
 The cozy ambiance of the bar pairs well with the tea. // 1019 Market St. (Mid-Market), chaibarsf.com

 We recommend: Tortoise green tea chai, a warm chai blended with cardamom, cinnamon, and then infused with matcha green tea.

 Samovar Tea Lounge

 Samovar Tea Lounge, a favorite among Bay Area tea enthusiasts, offers a small tea collection curated from around the world, from England to Japan to Morocco.
-Check out the three locations in San Francisco. // 730 Howard St. (SoMa), 1910 Fillmore St. (Pacific Heights) and 411 Valencia St. (Mission), samovartea.com
+Check out the three locations in SF. // 730 Howard St. (SoMa), 1910 Fillmore St. (Pacific Heights) and 411 Valencia St. (Mission), samovartea.com

 We recommend: California Rose, a black tea with cardamom, orange peel, rose petals, and jasmine.